 Thursday Only Registration:

 Host County attendees scheduled to assist with conference and registered to attend all or part of the workshops on Thursday only will be required to pay the “Thursday Only” registration fee minus the 20% host county discount.
+(20% discount does not apply if the Host County opts to sponsor an evening event).
 This fee includes all meals and events scheduled for Thursday.

 Host County attendees scheduled to assist with conference but not attending any workshops on Thursday will have their “Thursday Only” registration fees waived to accommodate the work schedule and pay only the necessary meal and or event fees for the conference at a non-discounted rate.